Fort Nez Percés: Rebuilt fort

 Shortly after a visit by the American Charles Wilkes' expedition (which lost one of two ships on Columbia River bar); the fort was destroyed by fire on October 5, 1841.
-The HBC's Sinclair settlement expedition from the Red River Colony passed through one day before the fire.
+The HBC's Sinclair settlement expedition from the Red River Colony passed through one day after the fire.
 They helped save what they could, but they decided not to stay.
 Rather they traveled through the night because the large number of Indians in the area made it unsafe to camp.

 Fort Nez Percés was subsequently rebuilt with adobe bricks.
 The buildings inside the fort were constructed of a wooden frame with adobe brick walls.
 Manufacture of the bricks used local "wild rye", and some bricks likely originated from Marcus Whitman's mission.

 United States

-The fort found itself on U.S. soil in 1846 as a result of the Oregon Treaty, which ended the Oregon boundary dispute with Britain.
+The fort found itself on US soil in 1846 as a result of the Oregon Treaty, which ended the Oregon boundary dispute with Britain.
 The British lost the lands north of the Columbia River they had long controlled.
 The new border was established much further north at the 49th parallel.
 The treaty did allow Hudson's Bay Company navigation rights on the Columbia River to supply their fur posts, and clear titles to their trading post properties allowing them to be sold later if they wanted.
 HBC continued to operate the Fort Nez Percés for another decade.
 It was again burnt down at the beginning of the Yakima War in 1855.
 James Sinclair was among the casualties of the battle.
 The fort was rebuilt a second time, but was eventually abandoned in 1857 when the Hudson's Bay Company gave up its declining commercial business in the Oregon Territory.
 Its headquarters for the Columbia Department was relocated from Fort Vancouver to Fort Victoria, in present-day British Columbia.

-Today the site of the fort is now Wallula, Washington.
+With the completion of McNary Dam in 1954, the site was flooded and is now under Lake Wallula, near Wallula, Washington.

-U.S. Fort Walla Walla
+US Fort Walla Walla

-The U.S. military erected a new Fort Walla Walla in 1858 at nearby Walla Walla, Washington.
+The US military erected a new Fort Walla Walla in 1858 at nearby Walla Walla, Washington.